sftcd/openssl/doc/designs/ech-api.md

 --------------

 Brief descriptions of boringssl APIs are below together with initial comments comparing those to the above.
+(It may be useful to consider the extent to which it is useful to make OpenSSL and boring APIs resemble one another.)

-Just as this fork is under development, boring's ``include/openssl/ssl.h``
+Just as our implementation is under development, boring's ``include/openssl/ssl.h``
 says: "ECH support in BoringSSL is still experimental and under development."

 ### GREASE